holandes22/rafee/DESIGN.md

     /users/:id READ [user] WRITE [admin]
     /teams CRUD [admin]
     /repositories CRUD [admin] -> Returns a task (Since cloning can be a long running task) /slideshows READ [user] WRITE [admin] -> Users can only see slideshows from their teams.
-When specifying the template names, an error will occur if the templates do not exist under the team's repos.
+When specifying the template names.
+Missing template files are ignored (this omission should be logged).
     /templates READ [admin]--> A list of currently available template in the file system (name, data_src) /slides READ [user,admin] --> :id is formed by the team name and the name of the folder that contains the template (e.g. css-commits).
 The response is a task id